Without music, as the pun goes, the world would B-flat. Here are some of history’s musical occurrences and the people we can thank for them.

 Freddie Mercury of Queen

-On September 5, 1946 the world received and incredible gift of music in the form of Freddie Mercury, lead singer of Queen.
+On September 5, 1946, the world received an incredible gift of music in the form of Freddie Mercury, lead singer of Queen.

 Gene Krupa pioneered the drums during a time when “soloists” had never been.
-His ingenuity helped create the hi-hat and tunable floor toms--something for which many a drummer is highly appreciative.
+His ingenuity helped create the hi-hat and tunable floor toms – something for which many a drummer is highly appreciative.
 He died on October 16, 1973.

 Think your link belongs here?
 Use the contact page to let this editor know.